kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 4 - Page Turner.md

-Statement of Dominic Swain, regarding a book briefly in his possession in the winter of 2012.
+Statement of [[Dominic Swain]], regarding a book briefly in his possession in the winter of 2012.
 ![[Mag_4_Page_turner.webp]]
 *Art by [all-spare-parts](https://all-spare-parts.tumblr.com/) on tumblr*
 # Case Number